farmotive/kpoof/README.md

 The purpose of kpoof is to provide an opinionated port-forwarder into a kubernetes container.
 Traditionally, if one wanted to port-forward into a kubernetes container, one had to `kubectl get pods --namespace foo`, visually identify the pod of interest, copy that pod to the buffer, and then `kubectl --namespace foo port-forward <paste_buffer> <local-port>:<remote-port>` to port-forward into the pod.
 This simple utility aims to provide a namespace-specific pod selector for quick port-forwarding.
-If the target pod has more than one exposed port, kpoof will port-forward the first exposed port.
+If the target pod has more than one exposed port, you may select a lone port with the `-p` or `--port` flag.
+The default behavior of kpoof is to port-forward all exposed ports.
+Because \*nix denies binding to ports below 1001, kpoof assigns a port of `n`+50000, where `n` is a sub-1001 port.

 # kpoof